 - Davidson Institute for Talent Development has many interesting articles.
 They also offer quite a few great services for profoundly gifted children in the United States.

-In Australia, there are a number of extra resources for families with special needs:
+There are a number of extra resources for families with disabilities:

 - Better Start – A program to provide improved access for early intervention service.